 Maximum pump pressure will only be required on demand to overcome an accidental overpressure of the distribution system.
 For instance a hard to feed lube point or deformed tubing.

 Positive monitoring of the lubrication action is important.
 For instance, a cycle indicator or switch is used.
-The proprietary operation principle of progressive feeder blocks implicates that a lube point will only get its own lubricant after the preceding plunger of the lube block changed position – what will happen in so far this latter plunger outlet accepted its proper lubricant volume.
 When all lube points have been given their output volume, the feeder has completed a full cycle as well as the indicator or switch.

 Usually the master feeder will be equipped with a cycle monitoring device.
 Pressure indicators are located in the alternate outlets on the front of the divider.
 They will show up when an overpressure appears downstream of that location.
 This eases the problem solving.

 Progressive dividers BVP